ThomasAsuncion/Simple-Dialogue/README.md

 </p>

 ## Dialogue Features
-- This dialogue system supports multiple lines of dialogue.
+- This dialogue system supports multiple lines of dialogue
-- Animations and effects have been implanted to make it more visually appealing as well as the ability to adjust dialogue speed.
+- Animations and effects have been implanted to make it more visually appealing
+- Dialogue speed is adjustable
-- Skipping prevention has been implemented.
+- Skipping prevention has been implemented
-- Triggering the dialogue is as easy as attaching the Dialogue Trigger script to the object that will initiate a conversation.
+- Triggering the dialogue is as easy as attaching the DialogueTrigger script to the object that will initiate a conversation